 Corrections: If an error in any of the published chapter is brought to our attention, we will publish an Erratum or Corrigendum.
 The published manuscript will remain unaltered.

 Retraction: Proof of scientific misconduct will lead to retraction of a published article.
 Other issues will be dealt with on a case-by-case based on the retraction guidelines of COPE.
 The retracted article and the reason(s) for retraction will be clearly stated.

 Ownership and management: Journal of Renal and Hepatic Disorders is published under the banner of Codon Publications, a privately-owned company.
-The company is registered in Australia under ABN 66856928087.
-The administrative aspects of the journal are done in Australia.
-The infrastructure for publication and technical support for online presence is provided by the Public Knowledge Project (PKP), Simon Fraser University, Canada.
+The administrative aspects of the journal are done through the coordinated effort of personnel located in Australia, Canada and Singapore.
+Infrastructure for publication and technical support for online presence are provided by Open Journal Systems Company, Arizona, USA.
 Post-acceptance processing of articles is delegated to various companies.
-Permanent preservation of published articles is done via Portico and LOCKSS.
 Services for doi and plagiarism check are provided by Crossref.

 Web site: To the best of our knowledge, the site does not contain any misleading information.
 If any misleading information on the website is brought to our attention, we will take corrective action.

 Name of journal: PubMed indexation and ISSN were used as the criteria for determining the name of the journal.
 At the time of publication of the first issue in February 2017, to the best of our knowledge, there were no other journals with the similar name that met both criteria.

 Conflict of interest: It is mandatory that Editors and authors disclose conflict of interest as described here.

 Access: Our publications are freely available online.
 There is no need for any kind of registration to access them.